-The teachers and staff you employ in your childcare program have many responsibilities.
-They care for children, communicate with families, plan lessons, track children’s progress, and so many other tasks that make your childcare center operate smoothly.
-An employee handbook is an important resource for your staff, clarifying expectations, responsibilities, policies, and benefits.
-With a thoughtfully designed handbook, you can foster a positive work environment, empower your employees, and ultimately create a thriving childcare program.
+The teachers and staff in your childcare program juggle many responsibilities—from caring for children and communicating with families to planning lessons, tracking progress, and keeping your program running smoothly.
+A well-crafted childcare employee handbook is a vital resource that clearly outlines expectations, responsibilities, policies, and benefits for your team.
+With a thoughtfully designed handbook, you can foster a positive work environment, empower your employees, and build a thriving childcare program.

-In this article, we’ll cover how to write an employee handbook, what sections to include, and share templates that can help you create your own.
+In this article, we’ll explain how to write a childcare employee handbook, what sections to include, and provide templates to help you create your own.

 What is an employee handbook?